How to Create an eBook: A Complete Guide.

 eBooks are a great way to start telling your ideas, thoughts, and story to this big world.
 Every person aspiring to be a reputed writer or any published writer thinking to expand their horizon, eBooks is best way to reach maximum number of people.

 Making an eBook in this time and age is easy as the process has been made easy with self-publishing.
-Still the process of making and publishing an eBook is stressful for many aspirants out there.
+Still the process of making, formatting an eBook, and publishing is stressful for many aspirants out there.
 This article will help you understand the process better and delve into it.

 Why make an eBook